timescale/docs.timescale.com-content/tutorials.md

 We've created a host of code-focused tutorials that will help you get started with *TimescaleDB*.

-For most of these tutorials, you will also need a working instance of *TimescaleDB*.
-The fastest way to get started with *TimescaleDB* is [setting up *Timescale Cloud*][timescale-cloud-install].
-*Timescale Cloud* is a hosted version of *TimescaleDB*.
-If you prefer, you can download the [TimescaleDB Community Edition][timescale-community-install] and run it on your desktop or your own cloud infrastructure.
+Most of these tutorials require a working [installation of TimescaleDB][install-timescale].

 ### Common scenarios for using TimescaleDB